Quotas: When Countries Say "Enough is Enough!" to Imports

 They face less foreign competition

-For instance, when Indonesia implemented quotas on imported beef in 2022, local cattle farmers saw their incomes rise by over 15%!
+IB Economics Real-life example: When Indonesia implemented quotas on imported beef in 2022, local cattle farmers saw their incomes rise by over 15%!

 Foreign Producers

-These poor blokes get absolutely hammered:
+These poor people get absolutely hammered:

 They can sell less of their product to your country